openbmc/phosphor-buttons/README.md

 ### Serial uart mux config

 Similar to host selector there are multiple gpios associated with the serial uart mux.
-These gpio configs are specificed as part of json array "group_gpio_config".
+These gpio configs are specified as part of json array "group_gpio_config".

 Here the serial uart mux output is accessed via OCP debug card.
 SO the OCP debug